stop-gaming/markdown-blog/published/README.md

 ---
 id: README
-title: The README of markdown-blog Repository
+title: The README of markdown-blog repository
 permalink: /
-date: 2025-03-19 10:29:28
+date: 2025-0-19 10:29:284
-thumbnail: example_1.jpg
+thumbnail: rename_it_to_example_1.jpg
 tags: [Markdown Blog, Guide]
 ---